dreamcatcher-tech/network/Inbox/2025-06-03 2030 using artifact protocol for frames.md

 only when the server sends down 'connected' will it start sending.

 add event listeners that have an abort signal attached, ready for teardown.

+we could make it so it never tears down, because it probably shouldn't ? but then if it hot reloads or something, it might need to ?